 Visiting the Byzantine Churches in Thessaloniki.
 An important center during the Byzantine Empire, Thessaloniki is architecturally blessed, with many extraordinary churches, representing the whole of the Byzantine era.
 UNESCO has designated thirteen of the churches in Thessaloniki world heritage monuments.

-This selection of six churches in Thessaloniki – some grand and central, others small and nearly secret, give you a broad and varied experience of Byzantine splendor, and an introduction to Thessaloniki’s history.
+This selection of six churches in Thessaloniki – some grand and central, others small and nearly secret, give you a broad and varied experience of Byzantine splendor, with mosaics that are considered – along with those of Ravenna – to be masterpieces of early Christian art.

-The Byzantine Churches of Thessaloniki are an essential part of the city experience.
-Thessaloniki is a unique destination for culture.
+The Byzantine Churches of Thessaloniki are an essential part of the city experience, and a beautiful introduction to a significant era in the city’s history.

 Useful Notes on Visiting Churches in Thessaloniki: